Grounding Technique for Trauma, Stress, and Anxiety

 How Visualization Works to Calm the Body

-Visualization can "trick" the mind in ways that are highly beneficial.
+Visualization is a mental technique that involves intentionally imagining calming or safe environments in order to influence the body’s stress response.
+Visualization can influence how the brain processes safety and threat signals.
 The brain processes imagined experiences much like real ones, which is why visualization can create genuine physical and emotional responses, even when the event isn't actually happening.

 The Brain Can’t Tell the Difference Between Real and Imagined Events